parkerholds/Prediction-of-Product-Sales/README.md

 [Link](https://drive.google.com/file/d/1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw/view)
 - Below are two sample images from the type of visuals and plots I show throughout the project.
 ![item_mrp_boxplot](https://github.com/parkerholds/Prediction-of-Product-Sales/assets/140461361/8ceaf7c9-58e0-460d-bf0a-5e3ce3eb47c4)
+ - Starchy foods has the highest median value for Item_MRP
+ - Dairy category has the highest 3rd quartile values.
+Implying high volatility.
+ - Baking goods has the lowest median value.
+ - Health and Hygiene has the highest single outlier.
 ![countplotitemssold](https://github.com/parkerholds/Prediction-of-Product-Sales/assets/140461361/9f1fed5d-d534-404d-9a30-b217b894d2e8)
 - This is an important barplot showing us which items have the most outlet sales.
  - Fruits and Vegetables have the most amount of items sold.
 Snack Foods are close behind with the 2nd most.